 Each user has a "home directory."
 This directory is where a user will begin after logging in.
 For the root user, this directory is /root/.
 For other (regular) users, this directory will usually be /home/<username>/.
-When using the command line, a user's home directory may be abbreviated by a tilde character (~).
+When using the command line, a user's home directory may be abbreviated by a tilde character ('~').
 For example, "cd ~" will bring you to your home directory.
 The command "cd ~foo" will take you to user foo's home directory (assuming you have permission to read that directory).
 Similarly, "~foo/bar" will execute a program called bar in foo's home directory.
-Note that a tilde abbreviation should never be prefixed with a /.
+Note that a tilde abbreviation should never be prefixed with a '/'.
 The chown, chgrp, and chmod commands modify file ownerships and permissions.
-The chown utility will change the owner of a file to one specified on the command line (chown <user> <file>).
+The chown utility will change the owner of a file to one specified on the command line.
 Chgrp will change the group owner of a file in the same manner.
 The chmod utility changes the permissions of a file (chmod <permissions> <file>).
 The new permissions are specified numerically, as described previously.
 Note that you must have write permission on a file to use these utilities on it.

 The cat utility will display the entire contents of a file to the screen.
 This should only be done to text files, as "catting" binary files can cause the shell to enter odd states in which it prints unreadable characters.
-There is no command-line parameter to pause the output from cat.
+There is no way to pause the output from cat.
 The more utility fixes this shortcoming by displaying a specified file one page at a time.
 Simply press a key to view the next page of text.
 The more utility is the standard way to view text files on the SIB.

-The SIB includes a simple text editor, called ae.
-It is invoked from the command line as "ae <filename>".
-When ae starts, its help screen is displayed on top of the edit window.
-If for some reason the help screen does not appear, hold down the control key and press x, then h.
-Ae is a "modeless" editor, like notepad or GNU emacs (in contrast to vi, which is a mode-based editor).
-As such, all functions will work all of the time, including the arrow keys and backspace.
+The SIB includes a simple text editor, called nano.
+It is invoked from the command line as "nano <filename>".
+When nano starts, its help screen is displayed on top of the edit window.
+If for some reason the help screen does not appear, hold down the CONTROL key and press x, then h.

 To move a file in the SIB filesystem, use the mv command.
 Its syntax is identical to the DOS move command.
-Keep in mind that when the destination parameter ends in a /, that parameter will be treated as a directory, and the file will be moved to that directory (if it exists) and the name will remain unchanged.
-If the destination parameter does not end in a /, it will be treated as a file name, and the file's name will be changed.
 The cp command is likewise similar to the DOS copy utility.
 Linux does not have a rename function, but mv can be used to change a file's name.
 The rm command will delete a file.
 To delete a directory, the "-r" switch must be specified before the directory name to delete.
 To prevent rm from prompting for confirmation, use the "-f" switch.
-CAUTION: There is no undelete utility.
+CAUTION: there is no undelete utility.
 File deleted from the SIB are gone, permanently.